 Industrial Waste & Litter

-If we're not careful, Britain could become just one big tip!
-Every household produces about one tonne of rubbish per year and most of it is buried in enormous landfill sites.
+If we're not careful, the planet could become just one big tip!
+Every household in the UK produces about one tonne of rubbish per year and most of it is buried in enormous landfill sites.
 Waste materials, some poisonous or radioactive, from factories may be dumped or buried causing danger to wildlife and humans.
 All the buried rubbish decomposes and can form poisonous substances which seep into the soil.
-The careless throwing away of unwanted things - litter - onto the streets and in the countryside by thoughtless human beings is both unsightly and dangerous to other animals.
+The careless throwing away of unwanted things - litter - onto the streets and in the countryside by thoughtless human beings is also both unsightly and dangerous to other animals.

 Fertilisers & Pesticides